Dispute Resolution

 Can you sue for breach of data protection?

-• If the individual consented to data being disclosed
+• The individual consented to the disclosure

 • Names